ome/ome-contributing/OMEROfigure.rst

 #.
 Test Open-with with one or more images selected.

-   - |C| that single image can be opened in Webclient and Image viewer (and iviewer if installed).
+   - |C| that single image can be opened in webclient and Image viewer (and iviewer if installed).
    - |C| that multiple selected images can be opened in Webclient (both selected if in same Dataset) and iviewer.

 #.
 Test Editing the ID for multiple panels.
-Copy & paste panels to create multiple panels from the same Image.
+Copy and paste panels to create multiple panels from the same Image.

-   - |C| that 'Edit ID' button is only enabled if all selected panels are same ID.
+   - |C| that 'Edit ID' button is only enabled if all selected panels have the same Image ID.
    - Pick another similar image in webclient.
 Note ID.
 Select multiple panels with same ID and click 'Edit ID'.
 Enter new image ID.
    - |C| that 'Preview' is only enabled when valid ID is entered.
    - |C| that clicking 'Preview' displays new image thumbnail and other metadata.